 Structured Query Language

 Most modern quantitative analysis relies on the use of a structured query language to enhance the quality of information available to a group of researchers.
 With an effective SQL, a user is able to extract the precise information needed when performing analysis or looking for trends.
 With the LIBOR index, SQL may be used to quantify the visualizations seen above, or expand upon them with deeper analytics.

 This query returns all of the data from the visualizations above using a convenient and well-documented syntax (see Resources):

 SELECT datetime AS "Date", value AS "1-Month Rate", (value - LAG(value)) AS "Change from Previous Value", LN(value) AS "Log Return", (LN(value) - LAG(LN(value))) AS "Log Return Change" FROM "USD1MTD156N" WHERE date_format(time, 'dd') = '01'

-WHERE clause is used so that only one data point is used from each month, the LIBOR is a daily index so the number of returned value would be quite large without some limitations.
+WHERE clause is used to select only one data point from each month, the LIBOR is a daily index, as such the number of returned value would be quite large without some limitations.
 The addition of a second

 WHERE clause can target a specific year for a more narrowed result set.

 Each of the LIBOR-denominated rates may be explored by changing the

 FROM expression to the applicable metric name, stored in ATSD.